Human rights movement: World War II and the United Nations

 In the aftermath of World War II, the Pan-Africanist contingent played a major role in causing the United Nations to explicitly protect "human rights" in its founding documents.
 Du Bois compared colonies across the world to ghettos in the United States and called for a world document affirming the human rights of all people.

 Representatives of small countries (particularly from Latin America), as well as Du Bois and other activists, were unhappy with the version of human rights envisioned for the UN Charter at Dumbarton Oaks in 1944.
 Du Bois stated at the time that, evidently, "the only way to human equality is through the philanthropy of the masters".
 However, the US government supported powerful domestic organizations willing to promote its concept of human rights, such as the American Bar Association and the American Jewish Committee.
 These organizations won public approval of the United Nations and the human rights concept.

 The concept of human rights was indeed built into United Nations with institutions such as the United Nations Commission on Human Rights and the Universal Declaration of Human Rights.
-Active diplomacy by Latin American countries was instrumental to the process of promoting these ideas and drafting the relevant agreements.
+Active diplomacy by Latin American countries was instrumental to the process of promoting these ideas and drafting relevant agreements.
 As a result of this pressure, more human rights language was adopted at the 1945 San Francisco Conference to create the UN Charter.
 Revelations about the Holocaust, followed by the Nuremberg Trials, also had a major influence on the movement, particularly among Jewish and Christian lobbying groups.
-Some NGO's represented the UN charter as a victory for the human rights movement, while other activists argued that it paid lipservice to human rights while basically serving the interests of the great powers.
+Some NGOs represented the UN charter as a victory for the human rights movement, while other activists argued that it paid lipservice to human rights while basically serving the interests of the great powers.

 Early in the Cold War, the "human rights" concept was used to promote the ideological agendas of the superpowers.
-The Soviet Union argued that people in colonized lands around the world had been exploited by Western powers.
+The Soviet Union argued that Western powers had exploited people in colonized lands around the world.
 A large percentage of Soviet propaganda to the Third World centered on charges of racism and human rights violations.
 The United States countered with its own propaganda, describing its own society as free and the Soviet Union's as unfree.
 Human rights language became an international standard, which could be used by great powers or by people's movements to make demands.